aws-samples/aws-refactoring-to-serverless/patterns/direct_database_access.md

 * Lowers cost by reducing the use of cloud resources.

+### Limitations

+* It might not be applicable where the Lambda function performs a transformation after data has been read from DynamoDB

+* It might not be applicable where the Lambda function performs a transformation before creating a new item in DynamoDB

 ### Applicability

 * This refactoring can be applied to workloads that use Lambda functions to execute DynamoDB operations.